Quick Answer

 6. Avoid Heavy Food Late

-Large meals close to bedtime may cause discomfort or reflux.
+Large meals close to bedtime may cause discomfort, reflux, and make it harder to fall asleep quickly.

 Better Choice: